sh4run/ss/README.md

 ### Configuration

+Generate your public/private key with:

+    ssh-keygen -b 1024 -m pem -f my-key ssh-keygen -m pem -e -f my-key >my-key.pub.pem

+Now your private key is "my-key" and public key is "my-key.pub.pem".

-So far only ss-local & ss-server are changed to support SSS.
-New configs are only supported in JSON config file.
+**Only ss-local & ss-server are changed to support SSS.
+New configs are only supported in JSON config file.**

-An example config file at server side:
+An example config file at server side (server.json):

     {
         "server":["0.0.0.0"],